una/personal-goals/ideas-and-misc/app-ideas.md

 - [ ] Web App Store
 - [ ] Slack bot that tells the other person(s) the time zone in their location(s) when you say "x:00 my time"
 - [ ] Spotify "local music" add-on or app
+- [ ] "My Year in Travel" using TripIt API
+- [ ] CLI tool for IBM Internal weekly "FED Dates"